 - 3.1.
 Solar projects create opportunities for local businesses through the supply chain, including aggregates suppliers, security and monitoring during operation, farming and landscaping contractors and other aspects of the construction process, such as fencing.
 Construction workers may also use local services, which can bring further benefits to an area. - 3.2.
-Based on information provided by the Client, during peak times of construction there will be an estimated 150 construction workers on-site during the peak construction period.
+Based on information provided by the Applicant, the average number of construction workers on-site is expected to be around 100.
 The construction period is estimated to be 12-months. - 3.3.
 The direct jobs on-site will support further employment via the "multiplier effect", which measures further economic activity (jobs, expenditure or income) associated with additional local income and local supplier purchases.
-Research published in 2014 by the Centre for Economic & Business Research (CEBR) on solar powered growth in the UK gives an employment multiplier for large-scale solar PV investments of 2.33 i.e. for every single job supported on-site, 1.33 indirect/induced jobs are supported in the wider economy.
-Applying this multiplier to the maximum 150 on-site jobs, the Proposed Development could support up to 200 additional temporary jobs in the wider economy during the 12-month build phase. - 3.4.
-In total, the Proposed Development could support up to 350 temporary jobs, both direct jobs on-site and indirect/induced roles in the wider economy, during peak times of the 12-month construction period.
+Research published in 2014 by the Centre for Economic & Business Research (CEBR) on solar powered growth in the UK4 gives an employment multiplier for large-scale solar PV investments of 2.33 i.e. for every single job supported on-site, 1.33 indirect/induced jobs are supported in the wider economy.
+Applying this multiplier to the average of 100 on-site jobs, the Proposed Development could support up to 133 additional temporary jobs in the wider economy during the 12-month build phase. - 3.4.
+In total, the Proposed Development could support up to 233 temporary jobs, both direct jobs on-site and indirect/induced roles in the wider economy, during peak times of the 12-month construction period.
 A similar number of jobs are expected to be supported as part of the decommissioning process after 40 years when the solar project comes to the end of its lifespan.